 STEPHANIE RENÈE PAYNE

-Stephanie holds a MFA in writing, has taught creative writing at The New School University in New York City, and academic writing at Temple University in Philadelphia, and is currently faculty in the Writing Program at the University of Southern California.
+Stephanie holds a MFA in writing, has taught creative writing at The New School University in New York City, and academic writing at Temple University in Philadelphia, and is currently faculty in the Writing Program at the University of Southern California in Los Angeles.
 Her short fiction and non-fiction work have appeared, or is forthcoming in Hunger Mountain, Shadowbox Literary Magazine, For Harriet, Woman2Woman Magazine, and the Huffington Post, among others.
 Her TEDx Talk, The Myth of Male Dominance, is a compassionate examination of gender and behavioral responses to oppressive cultural constructs with an invitation for healing for both men and women.

 Stephanie lectures on: